bisbat/bisbat/README.md

 Student
 -------

 Hi!
-I'm Baitong, a junior student at the School of Information Technology (SIT), KMUTT.
-I've been involved in several projects and love learning and building in the world of web development, especially using Vue.js, JavaScript, and TypeScript.
-I enjoy working on both front-end and back-end development, and I'm currently diving into React.js and Nest.js to expand my skills.
-Feel free to check out my repositories and see what I've been working on!
+I'm Baitong, I am a senior student at the School of Information Technology (SIT), KMUTT.
+I enjoy building web applications and learning new technologies.
+I like turning ideas into real products that people can use.
+I also enjoy working with others, helping my team stay organized, and making sure we move forward together.

 * 🌍  I'm based in Bangkok, Thailand
 * 🖥️  See my portfolio at [Myportfilio](http://drive.google.com/file/d/1kkiehmeQgPfix5Y1tXaAC2jcnagyqmIw/view?usp=sharing)